This Gochujang Pasta is creamy, spicy, and SO saucy! It's made with 8 ingredients and is ready in 20 minutes! Perfect for a weeknight dinner!

 - Toast the gochujang paste.
 Toasting the gochujang paste in oil or butter caramelizes it, and gives it a nutty flavor.
 This is an essential step to add flavor and sweetness to the sauce.

-- Freezer: Yes!
-Let leftovers cool to room temperature, then transfer to an airtight container, and freeze for up to 3 months.
+- Freezer: Let leftovers cool to room temperature, then transfer to an airtight container, and freeze for up to 3 months.

 Nutrition